kslau07/sign-up-form/README.md

 	* `:first-child`, `:first-of-type`, `:nth-of-type`, etc.
 	* other pseudo-classes and pseudo-elements
 - Use of functions for responsive typography
-- Letter spacing (on logo)
+- Letter spacing (on logo, text content)
-- Use of an online font
+- Load custom font (woff, woff2)
 - Use of the Emmet plug-in to speed up coding
 - A custom SVG image
 - Animating widgets (the button, etc.)